Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: model

 Such flat bands are degenerated involving at least two degeneracy degrees.
 Under the constraint $ t_1 \cos \theta_1 = t_2 \cos \theta_2$, Fig.~\ref{fig-model}(b) shows the $\theta_1$-$\theta_2$ phase diagram for DFBs.
 Our system allows four types of degeneracy, including a DPs type, two kinds of EP2s types, and a fourth-order EPs (EP4s) type, as shown in Fig.~\ref{fig-model}(b).
 While previous studies focused on DFBs associated with single type of degeneracy such as EP2s~\cite{10.1063/5.0174456,Zhang_2024,PhysRevResearch.2.033127}, EP3s~\cite{9146199}, and EP4s~\cite{Zhang_2024}, our work unifies these types within a single system and reveals the correspondence between the degeneracy types and the transition properties of the AB cage, as discussed in Section.~\ref{sec4}.
-The system exhibits DPs type DFBs when $\theta_1 = n_1 \pi$, $\theta_2 \neq n_2 \pi$ and $n_1,n_2 \in \mathbb{Z}$ with $E=\pm\sqrt{t_1^2-t_2^2}$, as verified by the linear dependence of the absolute value of eigenvalues on perturbation $\delta j$ [see Fig.~\ref{fig-model}(c)].
+The system exhibits DPs type DFBs when $\theta_1 = n_1 \pi$, $\theta_2 \neq n_2 \pi$ and $n_1,n_2 \in \mathbb{Z}$ with $E=\pm\sqrt{t_1^2-t_2^2}$, as verified by the linear dependence of the absolute value of eigenvalues on perturbation $\delta J$ [see Fig.~\ref{fig-model}(c)].
 The realization of EP4s requires $ \theta_1 \neq n_1\pi$ and $\theta_1 \pm \theta_2 = n_2 \pi$ with $E=0$.
-In this case, under perturbation $\delta j$, the eigenvalues variation $\delta \abs{E} \propto \sqrt[4]{\delta j}$, as shown in Fig.~\ref{fig-model}(c).
+In this case, under perturbation $\delta J$, the eigenvalues variation $\delta \abs{E} \propto \sqrt[4]{\delta J}$, as shown in Fig.~\ref{fig-model}(c).
+Notably, a special case $\theta_1=(2n_1+1)\pi/2$ and $\theta_2=(2n_2+1)\pi/2$ is excluded from the EP4s classification in Fig.~\ref{fig-model}(b).
+Since when $\cos{\theta_1}=\cos{\theta_2}=0$, no constraints are imposed on $t_1$ and $t_2$.
+Although the phase relationship $\theta_1 \pm \theta_2 = n_2 \pi$ remains satisfied, the system exhibits EP4s only when $\abs{t_1}=\abs{t_2}$ with $E=0$, and any other values of $t_1$ and $t_2$ yield 2ndEP2s.
 There are two kinds of EP2s in Fig.~\ref{fig-model}(b), where the first EP2s (1stEP2s) type emerges at the intersection of EP4s lines and DPs lines and the second EP2s (2ndEP2s) lies within blue regions.
-The absolute value of eigenvalues for both two EP2s types exhibit $\sqrt{\delta j}$ with different constant factors.
+The absolute value of eigenvalues for both two EP2s types exhibit $\sqrt{\delta J}$ with different constant factors.
 For each type of DFBs, the minimum polynomial and excitation transition varies, as will be discussed later.